 Rely on beans

 It’s easy to turn canned beans into a filling dish, particularly if you have a few varieties on hand.
 Add some canned corn for extra color and flair.
 Mix it all up with a few tablespoons of salad dressing for a simple dish.
 Peruse these five-ingredient recipes that start with canned beans.

 Colorful corn ‘n’ bean salad

 “This quick recipe couldn’t be easier…the liquid from the corn relish becomes a ready-made dressing!
 And because there’s no mayo, it’s a perfect salad to bring along on summer outings.” —TerryAnn Moore, Vineland, New Jersey.
-Just another one of those easy recipes you don’t have to cook.

 Make a ceviche

 Ceviche is a no-cook seafood classic that’s huge on flavor and low on effort.
 Most marinate in citrus juices, while others use shortcuts to achieve the same taste without the wait time.
 It’s not nearly as complicated as you think, and surprisingly, a chef-favorite meal to make at home.

 Shrimp veggie salad